NathanielInman/slush-ng2js/README.md

   design.
 - No more worrying about vendor prefixes!
 [Autoprefixer][6] has been an instrumental improvement to my workflow when it comes to styling.
-None of that would be possible without [PostCSS][5] and all of the improvement it's brought to frontend development.
+None of that would be possible without [PostCSS][5] and all of the benefits it's brought to frontend development.
 - If you're still coding without a linter like [ESLint][7], I'm not sure whether to give you a high-five for all the hard work or question your dedication for only stupidity.